By Nava Atlas | On | Comments (0)

-Nella Larsen (April 13, 1891 –March 30, 1964), was an American author born Nellie Walker in Chicago was an American author associated with the Harlem Renaissance movement.
-Her body of writing was modest, but hers is considered one of the most respected voices of the Harlem Renaissance.
+Nella Larsen (April 13, 1891 – March 30, 1964), born Nellie Walker in Chicago was an American author associated with the Harlem Renaissance movement.
+Her body of writing was modest, but she was considered a respected voice of her time.
 She was the first African-American woman to graduate from library school and to receive the Guggenheim Fellowship for creative writing.
 The theme of her life, and in effect, her work, was a sense of never belonging — not to any community, nor even to an immediate family.